ivan-radic/udl-documentation/docs/folding_in_code.md

 There are two important things here.<br>
 As you can see both Folding 1 and Folding 2 create folding points, but they work differently.

 - Folding 1 (the curly braces) is detected using forward search.
 It means these keywords can be "glued" to some other keyword.
-In this case opening curly brace stands next to closing round brace, and in line 12 around word "int"
+In this case opening curly brace stands next to closing round brace, and in line 12 around word `int`
-- Folding 2 (preprocessor stuff) works when surrounded by white space, but not when glued to word "UNICODE", as demonstrated in line 14
+- Folding 2 (preprocessor stuff) works when surrounded by white space, but not when glued to word `UNICODE`, as demonstrated in line 14

 ![]({{ site.baseurl}}/images/folding_in_code_02.png)